 Black Box From Lion Air Crash Is Recovered After ‘Desperate’ Search

-BANGKOK — An Indonesian navy diving team retrieved one of the flight recorders from Lion Air Flight 610 from the depths of the Java Sea on Thursday, raising hopes that investigators will be able to solve the mystery of what led a brand-new Boeing jet to fall from the sky this week.
+BANGKOK — An Indonesian Navy diving team retrieved one of the flight recorders from Lion Air Flight 610 on Thursday from the depths of the Java Sea, raising hopes that investigators will be able to solve the mystery of what led a brand-new Boeing jet to fall from the sky this week.

-The team located the device at a depth of around 100 feet in waters northeast of the Indonesian capital, Jakarta.
-On Wednesday, search teams heard pings from a beacon attached to the data recorder, but strong ocean currents stopped them from recovering the device.
+The navy team located the device at a depth of around 30 meters (about 100 feet) in waters northeast of the Indonesian capital, Jakarta.
+On Wednesday, search teams had heard pings from a locating beacon attached to the data recorder, but strong ocean currents stopped them from recovering the device.

-Speaking from a ship aboard which the device was being transported to Jakarta, the leader of the diving team, Senior Chief Petty Officer Hendra, told reporters that divers had to dig into the seabed to recover it.
+Speaking from a ship where the device was being transported to Jakarta, the leader of the diving team, Senior Chief Petty Officer Hendra, told reporters that divers had to dig into the seabed to recover it.
 Although the machine was covered in mud, it was intact.

 “We were desperate,” said Hendra, who uses just one name.

 There are two so-called black boxes on each plane, and they are actually bright orange.
 One records conversations in the cockpit, while the other tracks crucial data, like airspeed, altitude and fuel flow.

 Later on Thursday, the navy confirmed that it had been the flight data recorder that had been recovered.